 Overview

 Chilblains are small, itchy patches that can appear after you have been in the cold.
 They usually clear up on their own.
-You may need to see a GP if they don't go away.
+You may need to see a GP if they do not go away.

-Chilblains usually appear a few hours after you have been in the cold.
+Chilblains usually appear a few hours after you've been in the cold.

 You mostly get them on your fingers and toes.
 But you can get them on your face and legs.